be0x686172/be0x686172/README.md

 <!-- Socials -->
 <p align="center">
   👋 Hello, I'm Abderahmane Behar Rahala.
-I'm passionate and self-taught in programming and cybersecurity.
-Currently certified as a Web Developer.
+I'm passionate and self-taught in programming and cybersecurity. <br> Currently certified as a Web Developer.
 I'm aiming to join and succeed at 42 School. 🎯
 </p>

   <!-- LinkedIn -->